Better Sales through Customer Engagement

 If your business is online, you’ll need to do something similar to get customers to trust you.
 That’s why candid reviews are so powerful.

-An engagement strategy can also use social media, so loyal customers feel a part of your brand.
+An engagement strategy can also use social media so loyal customers feel like they are a part of your brand.
 Consider the #daywithoutwhopper experiential marketing campaign from Burger King.

 They sent messages through all of their social streams that they would not sell any of their best-selling burgers for one day in hopes customers would go to McDonald’s and order a Big Mac to support Ronald McDonald House.

-McDonald’s sold 73,000 more Big Macs that one day and both moved customer loyalty from flavor and transaction to doing something good.
+McDonald’s sold 73,000 more Big Macs that one day, and both moved customer loyalty from flavor and transaction to do something good.
 Customer engagement takes various forms.

 Customer engagement strategies for online stores